Bayesian optimisation for fast approximate inference in state-space models with intractable likelihoods: Numerical illustrations and applications

-Finally, we make use of the copula models and their margins to estimate the VaR for each type of oil.
-The VaR at confidence $\bar{\alpha} \in (0,1)$ is defined by
+Finally, we make use of the copula models and their margins to estimate the \textsc{var} for each type of oil.
+The \textsc{var} at confidence $\bar{\alpha} \in (0,1)$ is defined by

 i.e.\ the smallest loss $-e_t$ such that probability that the loss (the negative log-return) exceeds $-e_t$ is no larger then $(1-\bar{\alpha})$.
-We adopt a Monte Carlo approach to estimate $\mathsf{VaR}_{\bar{\alpha}}(e_t)$ by: (i) simulating from the copula, (ii) obtain simulated filtered residuals by applying a quantile transform based on the empirical CDF, (iii) computing the resulting log-returns by the estimated volatility and the inverse of \eqref{eq:FilteredResiduals}.
+We adopt a Monte Carlo approach to estimate $\mathsf{VaR}_{\bar{\alpha}}(e_t)$ by: (i) simulating from the copula, (ii) obtain simulated filtered residuals by applying a quantile transform based on the empirical \textsc{cdf}, (iii) computing the resulting log-returns by the estimated volatility and the inverse of \eqref{eq:FilteredResiduals}.
 We repeat this $100,000$ times for each asset and then compute the empirical quantile corresponding to $\mathsf{VaR}_{0.99}(e_t)$ for an equally weighted portfolio.
-However, more advanced portfolio weighting schemes can be implemented.
+However, more advanced portfolio weighting schemes can be easily implemented.

-The resulting VaR-estimate is presented Figure~\ref{fig:example3-oil-copula-var}, where we compared the $\alpha$SV model with a GSV model \eqref{eq:SVmodel3parameters} estimated using GPO-SMC in a similar manner.
+The resulting \textsc{var}-estimate is presented Figure~\ref{fig:example3-oil-copula-var}, where we compared the $\alpha$\textsc{sv} model with a \textsc{gsv} model \eqref{eq:SVmodel3parameters} estimated using \textsc{gs} in a similar manner.
 We note that the estimates from the two models are quite different especially at the end of the data series.
-Back-testing on the validation data gives $0$ violations for both models and the expected number of violations is $2.3$.
-The GPO-SMC-ABC algorithm requires around $30-60$ minutes to infer the model for each of the three assets, where the inference is straight-forward to run on parallel architecture.
-The corresponding computational time required by the PMH algorithm would be in the order of $18-24$ hours.
+Backtesting on the validation data gives $0$ violations for both models and the expected number of violations is $2.3$.
+The \textsc{gsa} algorithm requires around $30-60$ minutes to infer the model for each of the three assets, where the inference is straight-forward to run on parallel architecture.
+The corresponding computational time required by the \textsc{pmh} algorithm would be in the order of $18-24$ hours.

-\subsection{Computing VaR for a portfolio of stocks}
+\subsection{Computing VAR for a portfolio of stocks}

 We offer a final numerical example to illustrate that the proposed method can be applied to large portfolios as well.
 The data that we consider is the 30 industrial portfolio provided by Kenneth French.
 The portfolio consists of monthly log-returns of $30$ different industrial sectors during the period September, 1926 to December, 2015.
 Again, we partition the data into an estimation set and a validation set with $716$ and $358$ data points, respectively.